-Demand for retail space and the profitability of our properties depends, in part, on the ability and willingness of customers to visit our properties and our retail tenants' businesses.
+Demand for retail space and the profitability of our properties depends, in part, on the ability and willingness of tenants to enter into and perform obligations under leases.
 On March 18, 2020, after extensive discussions with federal, state and local officials and in recognition of the need to address the spread of COVID-19, we closed all of our retail properties in the United States.
-As of March 31, 2020, all of our domestic properties, certain of our retail investments and certain international properties were temporarily closed.
-We are reopening retail properties in markets where local and state closure mandates have been lifted and retail restrictions have eased.
-As of the date of this filing, we have reopened 77 of our retail properties in the United States, but many of our properties remain temporarily closed.
-In addition, even after certain restrictions intended to prevent the spread of COVID-19 are lifted or reduced, the willingness of customers to visit our properties and our tenants' businesses, particularly those located inside enclosed malls, is likely to be reduced until the rate of COVID-19 transmissions is significantly decreased, a vaccination which prevents or reduces the severity of COVID-19 becomes readily available, or a cure or treatment is identified and becomes readily available.
+We gradually reopened retail properties beginning May 1st in markets where local and state closure mandates had been lifted and retail restrictions had been eased.
+As of June 30, 2020, we had fully reopened 199 of our 204 retail properties in the United States with social distancing measures impacting the number of visitors who can be at a property.
+Although all of our retail properties were reopened as of July 10th, we were required to close seven properties in California on July 15th because of new restrictive governmental orders that target certain businesses.
+In addition, a number of tenants have not re-opened at our properties and we do not have certainty that all of them will re-open.
+In addition, even after certain restrictions intended to prevent the spread of COVID-19 are lifted or reduced, the willingness of customers to visit our properties is likely to be reduced and our tenants' businesses are likely to be adversely affected, based upon many factors, including whether the number of COVID-19 transmissions is materially reduced, a vaccination which prevents or reduces the severity of COVID-19 becomes readily available, or a cure or treatment is identified and becomes readily available.
 Further, demand could remain reduced due to heightened sensitivity to risks associated with the transmission of COVID-19 or other associated diseases.
-In addition, some of our properties are located at or within a close proximity to tourist destinations and these properties and our tenants' businesses are therefore heavily impacted by reductions in travel and tourism resulting from travel bans or restrictions and general public concern regarding the risk of travel.
+In addition, some of our properties are located at or within a close proximity to tourist destinations and these properties and our tenants' businesses are therefore heavily and adversely impacted by reductions in travel and tourism resulting from travel bans or restrictions and general public concern regarding the risk of travel.

-In connection with the business stoppages for most of our tenants, we may experience a material reduction in rent collections for an indeterminate period.
-We have been engaged in discussions with a significant number of our tenants regarding the status of their nonpayment.
-While we have agreed to rent deferrals (and, concessions with only a limited number of our tenants)

-as the date of this report, discussions with our tenants are ongoing and may result in further substantial rent deferrals, lease restructures and/or lease terminations, as we deem appropriate on a case-by-case basis based on each tenant's unique financial and operating situation.
+During the period of closure of all of our retail properties, we have experienced a significant reduction in cash rent collections, which may continue for an indeterminate period.
+With respect to those tenants from whom we have not received payment we have been engaged in discussions with substantially all of them.
+We have agreed to deferral or abatement arrangements with a limited number of our tenants, resulting in rent deferrals with tenants (the vast majority of which we expect to receive over the course of the remainder of 2020 and 2021) and rent abatement with tenants representing, in the aggregate, less than 15.0% of our lease income for the second quarter 2020.
+Discussions with our tenants are ongoing and may result in further rent deferrals, lease restructures, abatements and/or lease terminations, as we deem appropriate on a case-by-case basis based on each tenant's unique financial and operating situation.